 The series “Unboxing the Holidays” is all about bringing you top-notch advice and creative ideas to make the most of the season’s special moments.
-In this story, learn how to flock a Christmas tree and why it’s on-trend this season.
+In this story, learn how to flock a Christmas tree and why it’s on trend.

 “I’m not surprised to see flocked Christmas trees are making a comeback,” says 1-800-Flowers.com floral and crafting expert Julie Mulligan.
 “It has such a nostalgic feel and sets the stage for the perfect hygge Christmas.
-Hygge (pronounced hoo-guh) is the Danish term for cozy, warm, and comforting.
 Even if you didn’t go out into the woods and chop down your own tree and bring it into the house with the freshly fallen snow still on it, a flocked tree makes it feel like you did.”

 Throw on some holiday music, set some gingerbread out, and get your crafting clothes on because it’s time to transform your home into a true winter wonderland.

 If you want to get technical, flocking is the process of creating texture by attaching tiny fibers to a material.
 But when talking about Christmas trees, flocking means to give it that natural, snow-covered look by applying a white, powdery mixture to the branches.
 We love flocking a Christmas tree because it gives it more dimension and achieves that alpine feel.

 The idea to flock Christmas trees has been around for quite a while — since the 1800s, in fact.
 Back then, crafters tried to get the snowy effect by using cotton and flour mixed with glue or cornstarch.
 But flocking as we know it today became popular around the 1950s and 1960s (though we can’t imagine metallic trees of the time looked all that natural, even after being flocked).
 It was around then that flocking powder became mass produced and marketed, meaning people could now quickly and easily flock their trees at home.

 How to make your own flocking spray